 Prior to attending law school, Ms. Powers worked for the New York Botanical Garden as a development associate and as an Urban Fellow for the City of New York, in the Office of Emergency Management’s policy and grant writing division.

-Ms. Powers is admitted to practice in Illinois and before the U.S. District Court for the Northern District of Illinois and the Department of Veterans Affairs.
+Ms. Powers is admitted to practice in Illinois and before the U.S. District Court for the Northern District of Illinois and the U.S. District Court for the Eastern District of Michigan.
+She is also accredited to represent claimants before the U.S. Department of Veterans Affairs.

 - Washington University School of Law, St. Louis, 2008, J.D.